 - When Pinocchio is locked in a cage in Stromboli's caravan and Jiminy fails to pick the lock, they lament their misfortunes, with Pinocchio crying for his father and even Jiminy getting tearful over leaving the little puppet.
 It's a good thing the Blue Fairy arrived when she did.Jiminy: A fine conscience I turned out to be.Pinocchio: I should've listened to you, Jiminy.Jiminy: No, it was my fault.
 I should've gone out on you.Pinocchio: [starts crying] Guess I'll never see my father again. [sobs]Jiminy: Oh, buck up, son.
 It could be worse.
 Be cheerful... [breaks down and cries] LIKE ME!![Pinocchio begins to sob harder, causing a tear to fall on Jiminy's hat]Jiminy: Awwww, take it easy, son. [pulls out a handkerchief, and holds it onto Pinocchio's nose] Come on, blow.
 [Pinocchio obliges] Atta boy. [blows his own nose with the same handkerchief] Oh, well, it stopped raining anyway.

 - Also when Jiminy discovers the pen where the Coachmen keeps the donkeys that can still talk.

-Donkey: [sobs] I wanna go home to my mama!!!
+Alexander: [sobs] I wanna go home to my mama!!!

 - Made all the more hauntingly tragic since unlike so many examples here there is no uplifting conclusion to this.
 This is the last we see of those poor boys as they are likely sent to some horrible fate by the Coachman for the rest of their lives.
 The endearing designs and voices used for the donkeys doesn't help one bit.